Yacoby/cs-large-practical/doc/README.md

 provide helpers to test functionality (such as exceptions being raised).
 It is included as it doesn't seem to live in a GNUStep include directory.

 Commenting
 -----------
 My general view on code commenting is that if you have to comment the code *implementation* to explain what you did or why you did it then the code isn't good enough.
-There are a few exceptions such as:
+Rather than adding a comment, it is better to fix the code.
+There are of course a few exceptions such as:

 * Optimized Code
 * Code working around bugs/problems

-Hence my code has very few comments in the implementation (.m files) but has a quite heavily commented header files.
-This comes from experience that despite best intentions comments drift out of sync with the code which means that you become unsure which is correct (Is comment right and the code wrong or the other way around?).
+There is also the problem with comments that in effect it leads to maintaining two impelementations.
+One being the comments and the other being the code itself.
+Even with the best of intentions comments will drift out of sync with the code and when that happens it leads to confusion (Which is correct?
+The comments or the code?).

 This partly stems out of having worked on a large project (averaging 8 developers) with [Skyscanner](http://www.skyscanner.net) that had almost no comments, and which tended to mean that developers couldn't write messy code and "fix" it by adding a comment and the functions tended to be cleaner.
 E.g. You couldn't get away with writing:

-    int dooFoo(int time);
+    int doFoo(int time);

 As it isn't clear what it returns and you know that it takes a time, but is it hours? decades?
 So you would would write:

-    TimeSpan* dooFoo(TimeSpan* time)
+    TimeSpan* doFoo(TimeSpan* time)

 Which adds type safety and removes ambiguity from the arguments without having to resort to comments

 While I haven't gone to that extreme in this project, where I have thought that comments may be needed in the implementation I have instead re-factored the code to attempt to make it more readable.
+I also tried to avoid using primative types where possible and instead used objects, for example TimeSpan.